arjuntoor/arjuntoor.github.io/README.md

 ## To publish

-1. `publish.sh` - this will publish to the JSONResume servers, then upload it to pythonanywhere
+1. `publish.sh` - this will generate the resume then upload it to pythonanywhere